 7. Stakeholder Management Plan: Strategy & Process

-Stakeholder Management is an essential part of any project.
-By understanding who your stakeholders are, how they impact the project, and how to engage them most effectively, you will be tapping into your most valuable project resource.
+Stakeholder management is an essential part of any project.
+By understanding who your stakeholders are, how they impact the project, and how to engage them most effectively, you will be tapping into one of your most valuable project resources.

 8. Stakeholder Management: Definition & Importance

 In this lesson, you will learn about project stakeholders and why stakeholder management is a very important part of project management.
 You will also learn what should be included in a good stakeholder management plan and how it can assist you in managing your stakeholders.

 This lesson will introduce the concepts, advantages, and disadvantages of cost-benefit analysis.
 Although the cost-benefit analysis is an excellent tool, we shall see that not all costs and benefits can easily be assigned monetary values.

 10. Business Case Analysis (BCA): Example & Format

 In this lesson, we'll explore the process of business case analysis.
 We'll define the phrase and explain the different steps to take when developing a business case analysis.

 This lesson discusses the techniques involved in identifying project risks using tools such as documentation reviews, information gathering, brainstorming, checklist analysis, among others.